antonio-petricca/hr-timers-tester/README.md

 ### How do I could you it? ###

- - Install kernel sources for your distribution ("apt-get install linux-source").
  - Compile by the command "make".
  - In a secondary terminal window issue the command "make log-tail".
  - In the primary terminal window issue the command "make install".